natsweeney/Postcard-app/README.md

 Postcard-app
 ============
-this is just me trying to learn xcode
+this is just me trying to learn xcode.